Humboldt Park in Chicago in Cook County, Illinois — The American Midwest (Great Lakes)

 Topics and series.
 This historical marker is listed in these topic lists: Horticulture & Forestry • Parks & Recreational Areas.
 In addition, it is included in the Chicago Tribute, and the Jens Jensen series lists.
 A significant historical year for this entry is 1886.

 Location.
 41° 54.139′ N, 87° 42.103′ W. Marker is in Chicago, Illinois, in Cook County.
 It is in Humboldt Park.
-Marker is on North Sacramento Avenue, 0 miles south of West Division Street, on the right when traveling north.
+It is on North Sacramento Avenue 0 miles south of West Division Street, on the right when traveling north.
 The marker is fairly easily seen from Sacramento Avenue (which runs parallel to Humboldt Drive) but is partly obscured by a bush.
 It is a short walk from Humboldt Park, which Jensen designed himself.
 Touch for map.
 Marker is at or near this postal address: 1141 North Sacramento Avenue, Chicago IL 60622, United States of America.
 Touch for directions.

 More about this marker.
-The marker includes photos of Jensen’s 1914 plan for Franklin Park and a drawing of the waterfall that would be the source of his Prairie River at Columbus Park.
+The marker includes photos of Jensens 1914 plan for Franklin Park and a drawing of the waterfall that would be the source of his Prairie River at Columbus Park.

 The marker is one of 80 that are part of the Chicago Tribute series of markers posted around the city in the late 1990s and early 2000s.
 Roughly 55 of those markers still remain standing as of the fall of 2023.